- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 That is why Project Gorgon’s a great alternative to Runescape and other similar games.
 You can elect to play a character with various skills instead of restricting yourself to only one skill.

-Features like the fantasy theme, active community, large quest, vast world, and various skills make the game feel like Runescape.
+Features like the fantasy theme, active community, large open world, large quests, and various skills make the game feel like Runescape.

 3. Runes of Magic

-This is one of the best fantasy MMO games, which feels very much like Runescape when it comes to design, features, and community size.
+This is one of the best fantasy MMO games, which is a very to Runescape when it comes to design, features, and community size.

 If you’re into the fantasy game world but want something extra than Runescape, then go for Runes of Magic.
 It’s a great choice, as long as you’re fine with a downloaded version.